rapp-project/rapp-platform/rapp_speech_detection_sphinx4/README.md

 Regarding the Sphinx-4 configuration, the user is able to select the ASR language and if they desire ASR on a limited vocabulary or on a generalized one stored in the RAPP cloud.
 If a limited vocabulary is selected, the user can also define the language model (the sentences of the statistical language model or the grammar).
 The configuration task is performed by the Sphinx-4 Configuration module.
 There, the ASR language is retrieved and the corresponding language modules are employed (currently Greek, English and their combination).
 If the user has requested ASR on a limited vocabulary, the corresponding language module must feed the Limited vocabulary creator with the correct grapheme to phoneme transformations, in order to create the necessary configuration files.
 In the English case, this task is easy, since Sphinx-4 provides a generalized English vocabulary, which includes the words' G2P transformations.
 When Greek is requested, a simplified G2P method is implemented, which will be discussed next.
 In the case where the user requests a generalized ASR, the predefined generalized dictionaries are used (currently only English support exists).

 The second major task that needs to be performed before the actual Sphinx-4 ASR is the audio preparation.
 This involves the employment of the **SoX** audio library utilizing the [Audio processing](https://github.com/rapp-project/rapp-platform/wiki/RAPP-Audio-Processing) node.
-Then the audio file is provided to the Sphinx4 Java library and the resulting words are extracted and transmitted back to the RApp, as a response to the HOP service call.
+Then the audio file is provided to the Sphinx4 Java library and the resulting words are extracted and transmitted back to the RApp, as a response to the Web service call.

 Regarding the Greek support, first a description of some basic rules of the Greek language will be presented.
 The Greek language is equipped with 24 letters and 25 phonemes.
 Phonemes are structural sound components defining a word’s acoustic properties.
 Some pronunciation rules the Greek language has follow:
 - Double letters are two letters that contain two phonemes.